archoncloud/archoncloud-ethereum/README.md

 To keep this description very simple, we abstract away the details of erasure-encoding, etc and just follow u from U to S to D.

 The U prepares u using some encoding and cryptographically signs u to get {u,sig(u), {other-metadata}}.
-Either now, or in the past, U has accumulated a subset of storage providers S_ = {S_1,S_2,...,S_n} (a subset of all storage providers in ADC) from one or a few S. Locally, U runs the ADC marketplace to determine the best S from S_ to accomodate u.
+Either now, or in the past, U has accumulated a subset of storage providers S_ = {S_1,S_2,...,S_n} (a subset of all storage providers in AC) from one or a few S. Locally, U runs the AC marketplace to determine the best S from S_ to accomodate u.

 U concurrently makes a proposeUpload transaction pu_tx to SC with metadata of u and S that was determined by the marketplace and sends {u, sig(u), {other-metadata}}.
 S caches this upload and listens to SC for pu_tx to be confirmed by the blockchain.
 The proposeUpload transaction includes a payment to S for storing u, documents metadata of u including sig(u), and also validates the result of the marketplace.
-Assuming pu_tx is confirmed, S announces to the networking [overlay](https://github.com/archoncloud/archon-dht) of ADC that it is storing {u, ...} and stores {u,...} for the period paid for by U in pu_tx.
+Assuming pu_tx is confirmed, S announces to the networking [overlay](https://github.com/archoncloud/archon-dht) of AC that it is storing {u, ...} and stores {u,...} for the period paid for by U in pu_tx.

 The downloader D knows of u from some other channel.
 Perhaps U advertised on, say, reddit that U uploaded u.
-D contacts some storage provider S' asking for the ADC download url of u.
+D contacts some storage provider S' asking for the AC download url of u.
 Storage provider S' queries its networking [overlay](https://github.com/archoncloud/archon-dht) for the url(s) of any S holding u and returns these values to D. Downloader D downloads {u, sig(u), {other-metadata}} from S and retrieves the public key of U from the SC.
 D validates sig(u) with this public key and accepts u in the ideal case.

 We will see below which API's each of the players call in order to participate in this protocol.
 Please keep in mind, this description glossed over some very important implementation details in order to be brief.
 For a more detailed protocol description, refer to the Archon Whitepaper /TODO NEED URL/, or inspect the source of the official repositories.

 --------------------------------------------------------------------

-### Initialization
+### 3. Initialization

 The developer must point their application at their preferred Ethereum RPC Url.